henrywu2019/BentoML/docs/source/concepts.rst

 .. code-block:: bash

-    bentoml serve IrisClassifier:latest
+    kappa serve IrisClassifier:latest

-If you are using :ref:`save_to_dir <bentoml-bentoservice-save-label>` , or you have directly copied the saved Bento file directory from other machine, the BentoService ``IrisClassifier`` is not registered with your local Kappa repository.
+If you are using :ref:`save_to_dir <kappa-bentoservice-save-label>` , or you have directly copied the saved Bento file directory from other machine, the BentoService ``IrisClassifier`` is not registered with your local Kappa repository.
 In that case, you can still start the server by providing the path to the saved BentoService:

 .. code-block:: bash

-    bentoml serve $saved_path
+    kappa serve $saved_path

 The REST API request format is determined by each API's input type and input config.
-More details can be found in the :ref:`Kappa API InputAdapters References <bentoml-api-adapters-label>`.
+More details can be found in the :ref:`Kappa API InputAdapters References <kappa-api-adapters-label>`.

-For running production API server, make sure to run ``bentoml serve-gunicorn`` command instead, or use Docker container for deployment.
+For running production API server, make sure to run ``kappa serve-gunicorn`` command instead, or use Docker container for deployment.

 .. code-block:: bash

-    bentoml serve-gunicorn $saved_path --workers=2 --port=3000
+    kappa serve-gunicorn $saved_path --workers=2 --port=3000

 API Server Dockerization